Brands are wrong when they pay me to write articles to target keywords and rank higher on Google.

 - The articles are not designed to push folks down your sales funnel

-Fortunately, you can overcome these obstacles.
+Fortunately, you can overcome these challenges.
 But it goes beyond hiring some freelancer to write 400-word blog posts around a few keywords.

 Blog posts are not just repositories for keywords.
-They’re one of the most effective ways to target specific audiences and get them excited about your business.
+When done well, they’re one of the most effective ways to target specific audiences and get them excited about your business.

 Let’s take my flooring blog example again: 5 Benefits to Using Engineered Hardwood Flooring in Your Home.

-But there’s nothing about the title that would excite anyone to click.
+But nothing about the title motivates anyone to click.
 Here’s a Google search I did for the phrase benefits of engineered hardwood flooring:

 The top three results are remarkably similar to the post my client wants.

-Let’s assume their blog ranks with these existing articles (and there’s no reason to assume that).
-What about our blog inspires someone to click on the Floorings R’ Us post, vs. a recognizable brand like Bruce or a trusted resource like HomeAdvisor?
+So let’s assume my client’s article ranks alongside these existing articles.
+What would it be, about our article, that inspires someone to take notice and click, rather than click on the post by a recognizable brand like Bruce or a trusted resource like HomeAdvisor?

-To complicate it further, who’s to say the traffic that post generates is made up of folks looking to buy flooring?
+To complicate it further, who’s to say the traffic that our post attracts is made up of folks looking to buy flooring?